srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 Step around in the breakpoint, set e.g. add response-header.

-### Reload changed code?
+### Reload changed code in debugger

 Change code: e.g. add response header.

-Recompile from Build-Menu: (Ctrl+Shift+F9|Сmd+Shift+F9)
+Recompile the current File from Build-Menu.

 Repeat token call from [keycloak-api](../api/keycloak-client-credentials-grant.http)

+Alternative is to stop and rebuild.

 ### Persistence

-By default, there is a file based h2 database for persistence.
+By default, there is a [file based h2 database](https://www.keycloak.org/server/all-config#category-database) for persistence.

-When using IDELauncher, everything resides in target-Folder to have it cleaned up.
+When using IDELauncher, everything resides in target-Folder to have it cleaned up via maven.

-This can be changed via *kc.home.dir* setting.
+This can be changed via *kc.home.dir* setting to avoid being deleted via clean-goal of a maven run.

+Another option of course would be one of the databases keycloak supports e.g. postgres.

+### Configuration

+Through persistence, we would not lose our Clients, Users, Roles, Groups, etc.

+Automation of this configuration could be an additional feature, but also reproduce our config explicitly.

 ### Run a specific version
 For reproducing bugs or understanding behaviour in a previous version.